port-labs/port-docs/docs/guides/guides.md

 # Guides

 This section contains guides and examples that will help you learn and implement various use cases with Port.

-All available guides are listed below, use the filters and/or search bar to narrow down the list.
+Use the filters and/or search bar to narrow down the list.

 <GuidePage />